Organized Crime and Corruption Reporting Project: Panama Papers

+Troika Laundromat

-In 2019, OCCRP and 21 media partners discovered that Russia's former largest investment bank – Troika Dialog laundered $4.8 billion of funds.
-The so called scheme – Troika laundromat allowed funds to flow from Russian companies and figures into Europe and the US between 2003 and early 2013.
+In 2019, OCCRP and 21 media partners discovered that Russia's former largest investment bank, Troika Dialog, had laundered $4.8 billion of funds.
+The so-called scheme, Troika laundromat, allowed funds to flow from Russian companies and figures into Europe and the US between 2003 and early 2013.

 Formations House

 In December 2019, Distributed Denial of Secrets (DDoSecrets) published "#29 Leaks" in partnership with the OCCRP and more than 20 outlets in 18 countries.

 The 450 gigabytes of data came from Formations House (now The London Office), a "company mill" which registered and operated companies for clients included organized crime groups, state-owned oil companies, and fraudulent banks.
 The leak included emails, documents, faxes, and recordings of phone calls.
 Investigations revealed the firm ran a web of companies registered in Hong Kong, Cyprus, the British Virgin Islands and Pakistan, helped clients avoid anti–money laundering rules and had created banks in The Gambia in an attempt to create a tax haven.
-According to The Times, there was no evidence that Formations House did anything illegal but their investigation highlighted worrying vulnerabilities in the UK’s defences against money laundering".
+According to The Times, there was no evidence that Formations House did anything illegal but their investigation highlighted worrying vulnerabilities in the UK's defences against money laundering".

 The release was compared to both the Panama Papers and the Paradise Papers.
 Belgian tax authorities initiated an investigation based on data from this leak and from the Cayman National Bank and Trust leak published by DDoSecrets the prior month.
 Politicians in Sweden and the UK, including anti-corruption chief John Penrose said the leak showed the need for reforms on company creation and registration.

-Covid-19
+COVID-19

 OCCRP has investigated fraud and corruption during COVID-19 relief efforts.